highstrike/raspberry-ready/README.md

 # raspberry ready
 The script I use when my raspberry pi turns on.

-## Setup the berry
+## Setup the berry (headless)
-1. Install Raspberry Pi Imager from [here](https://www.raspberrypi.org/downloads/)
+1. Install Raspberry Pi Imager from [here](https://www.raspberrypi.org/downloads/) and flash the latest lite version onto a sdcard

 2. Create an empty SSH file in the boot partition to enable SSH